shopware/docs/concepts/framework/architecture/administration.md

 - How is the Administration connected to other components?
 - Which parts of the Core are being used?
 - What are Modules, Pages and Components?
-- How is the Administration handling ACL and how is it fetching data?
-- How is the Administration handling Feature Flags, Inheritance and Snippets?
+- How is the Administration handling Inheritance & ACL?

 ## Introduction